 (f) Unless otherwise agreed in writing all export orders will be delivered f.o.b. at a New Zealand Port to be notified by the Company.

-(g) In the case of wall ties, deviations in quantity of Goods delivered of 10% or less by value from that set out in the contract shall not entitle the Buyer to reject Goods delivered or to claim damages and the Buyer shall accept the Goods delivered and pay the Company for such Goods at the contract rate or otherwise pro rata to the total contract price.
+(g) In the case of wall ties, deviations in quantity of Goods delivered of 10% or less by value from that set out in the contract shall not entitle the Buyer to reject Goods delivered or to claim damages and the Buyer shall accept the Goods delivered and pay the Company thereof at the contract rate or otherwise pro rata to the total contract price.

-(h) If the Buyer has failed to collect the Goods on the expiry of the seventh day following notification of readiness for despatch, the Company shall be entitled to treat the contract as repudiated by the Buyer.
+(h) If the Buyer has failed to collect the Goods on the expiry of the seventh day following notification of readiness for dispatch, the Company shall be entitled to treat the contract as repudiated by the Buyer.
 Until the contract is so terminated the Company may, at its option, either store the Goods itself or have them stored by a third party on such terms as it in its absolute discretion thinks fit.
-The cost of storage and any addition transportation will be added to the price of the Goods and be payable by the Buyer.
-If the Company elects to treat the contract as repudiated, the Company shall be entitled to sell the Goods and retain the proceeds of such sale.
+The cost of storage and any additional transportation will be added to the price of the Goods and be payable by the Buyer.
+If the Company elects to treat the Contract as repudiated, the Company (in respect of such repudiation) shall be entitled to sell the Goods and retain the proceeds of such sale.